eclipse-che/che-docs/src/main/_docs/users-permissions-resource-management/users-user-management.md

 ## Social Login

 KeyCloak offers social login buttons such as GitHub, Facebook, Twitter, OpenShift etc. See: Instructions to [enable Login with GitHub](http://www.keycloak.org/docs/latest/server_admin/topics/identity-broker/social/github.html).

+# SMTP Configuration/Email Notifications

+Eclipse Che does not provide any out-of-the-box SMTP servers.
+This functionality is enabled in KeyCloak itself, Che real settings > Email.
+You will need to provide host, port, username and password, if necessary.
+Eclipse Che is shipped with the default theme that is used for email templates itself (registration, email confirmation, password recovery, failed login etc).